woutervddn/blender_addon_save_by_proxy/README.md

 # Installation

-Download the `save_by_proxy.py` file from the repository, save it to your desktop and add it through Blenders addon manager.
+- Download the `save_by_proxy.py` file from the repository or find it on [Gumroad](https://gum.co/LDanY); Save it to your desktop
+- Add it through Blenders addon manager.
-Finally enable it by toggling the checkbox before the plugin name.
+- Finally enable it by toggling the checkbox before the plugin name.

 # Usage